mchen6/countinghouse/README.md

     npm install -g cdif
     cdif
 ```
-If the above npm install encounters any error, add ```--unsafe-perm``` option to npm install
+If the above npm install encounters any error, add ```--unsafe-perm``` option to workaround bcrypt install permission issue

 Command line options
 --------------------
 * --debug             Enable debug option.
 In this case morgan logging on console would be activated.
-* --dbPath=<path>     Specify the device database location.
+* --dbPath <path>     Specify the device database location.
 If not specified, CDIF will read the local one under its install directory.
 Note that <path> should not start with tilde symbol, CDIF won't expand it
 * --allowDiscover     Enable discover route, if not specified, cdif would automatically call module's discover interface on startup
 * --heapDump          Enable heap profiling
 * --wsServer          Create WebSocket server on startup